New Collaborate Status Check Overview

 If the Status Check is unable to detect any errors, but you continue to experience issues sharing documents, we recommend the following troubleshooting steps:

 • Confirm the client's email address that the user is logging in with.
-It must be the same as the client displayed in the Sharing Settings, or the email the document was shared with.
-You can also send the client a customised login link with their login details automatically filled in, so they're only required to enter the password.
+It must be the same as the client displayed in the Sharing Settings, or the email the document was shared.
+If Personalised Links has been enabled in the Client - Collaborate app, FYI will append a login hint to the URL to select the relevant user's account automatically.
+If the user has clicked on a link intended for another recipient, they may be trying to log into the wrong account.

 If the client would like to log in using a different email address, you will need to add the account to the Client Sharing Settings or reshare the document.
-Refer to Sharing the Share Folder and Upload Folder with Clients and Sharing Documents with Clients.
+Refer to Sharing the New Collaborate Client and Upload Folders and Sharing Documents using New Collaborate.

 • Ask the client to use an Incognito or Private browser session.
-This can assist with confirming the issue is not related to their browser cache, or they're logged in with the wrong account.
+This can assist with confirming the issue is not related to their browser cache or that they're logged in with the wrong account.

 • Confirm that the login link the client is using to log in is correct.
 If the client is unable to access a document from a link, confirm if they can access the Collaborate Site Link to view the SharePoint home page.